-In general, Velcro and clamps are the most inexpensive and versatile methods for securing devices.
+In general, hook and loop tapes and clamps are the most inexpensive and versatile methods for securing devices.
 In most cases, Velcro and clamps require no tools or expertise to set up, making them the ideal option for busy teachers, parents, and therapists.
 We hope you find the following information helpful.